Frequently Asked Questions

 Do you have to be Christian to attend?

 No. Our weekends have a strong Christian element in helping you to communicate better within your marriage.
-However, we have had a number of couples that have attended a weekend that do not have any church background, or perhaps a couple where only one is a Christian.
+We have had a number of couples that have attended a weekend that do not have any church background, or perhaps a couple where only one is a Christian.
 We simply ask that you interpret what we teach into your own terms of reference and come with an open mind.

 Is there any sharing with the group?